keverjs/traceId/README.md

-a kever plugin, generate traceid and mount it to context.
+a kever global plugin, generate traceid and mount it to context.